bbyba/Neobis_iOS_StopWatch/README.md

 # Neobis_iOS_StopWatch
 # Description:
-This project offers users two functionalities: a Stopwatch and a Timer, between which users can easily switch.
+This project offers users two functionalities: a Stopwatch and a Timer

 The stopwatch features three buttons (Stop, Pause, Start)
   *	Stop button: Stops the timer and resets it to zero.